deepaksood619/deepaksood619.github.io/docs/devops/devops-intro/intro.md

 Monitoring means knowing what's going on inside your system, how much traffic it's getting, how it's performing, how many errors there are.
 This is not the end goal though, merely a means.
 Our goal is to be able to detect, debug and resolve any problems that occur, and monitoring is an integral part of that process.

+## Scheduling vs Orchestration

-## Schedulingis deciding when and whether a task should run
+- Scheduling is deciding when and whether a task should run

-## Orchestrationis deciding where and how a task should run
+- Orchestration is deciding where and how a task should run

 ## GitOps

 GitOps is a way of implementing Continuous Deployment for cloud native applications.
 It focuses on a developer-centric experience when operating infrastructure, by using tools developers are already familiar with, including Git and Continuous Deployment tools.

-## The core idea of GitOps is having a Git repository that always contains declarative descriptions of the infrastructure currently desired in the production environment and an automated process to make the production environment match the described state in the repository.
+The core idea of GitOps is having a Git repository that always contains declarative descriptions of the infrastructure currently desired in the production environment and an automated process to make the production environment match the described state in the repository.
 If you want to deploy a new application or update an existing one, you only need to update the repository - the automated process handles everything else.
 It's like having cruise control for managing your applications in production

 Git is the single source of truth for the desired state of a system